 Some TCGs defy these three broad classifications, by combining properties of different species complexes.
-A good example of this is the genus Sorbus in the British Isles.
-In Sorbus,

-apomictic species can iteratively generate novel lineages through hybridisation with sexual diploid progenitors, creating a complex reticulate network of related species which may themselves be both apomictic and sexual (refs).
+A good example of this is the genus Sorbus in the British Isles (ref).
+In Sorbus, hybridisation, polyploidy, and apomixis have interacted to form numerous endemic species (ref).
+This process happens because there are few sexual diploid species (e.g. S.torminalis, S.aria, and S.aucuparia) which hybridise with apomictic polyploid derivatives of the species S.aria (ref).
+Apomictic Sorbus species require pollen to achieve successful asexual reproduction, however at low frequencies the pollen can fertilise the maternal embryo and this leads to a stable, new, polyploid, apomictic taxon (ref).
+In all, more than 31 apomictic species have arisen in this way (ref).
+The apomictic condition ensures that any new hybrid genotype is frozen in stasis, and can lead to complex reticulate evolutionary histories, which is seen in many other apomictic plant systems (refs).
 Not only is hybridisation important in generating biological diversity and complexity, it is also a common phenomenon both geographically, and phylogenetically (refs).
 The clear and widespread abundance of this phenomenon means it has had, and continues to have, a profound effect on the evolution of plants – especially in conjunction with selfing, apomixis, and polyploidy.

 The role of ploidy in taxonomic complexity:

-Polyploidy is the condition where a cell contains more than two sets of chromosomes as a result of whole genome duplication (WGD), and is featured in almost all TCGs.
+Polyploidy is the condition where a cell contains more than two sets of chromosomes as a result of whole genome duplication (WGD), and is featured in almost all TCGs involving plants.
 The two major routes to polyploidy are either through WGD of a single species chromosome complement, known as autopolyploidy, or through hybridisation between two species followed by WGD, known as allopolyploidy (however, there are other mechanisms; see (Ramsey and Schemske, 1998)).
+As polyploid individuals tend to be larger, more vigorous, and quicker growing, it is no surprise that many plant crop species are polyploid (e.g. wheat, rice, potato, maize refs).
 Although the majority of plant species are diploid (~67%, (Rice et al., 2019), extensive variability in ploidy levels exist across flowering plants, at all taxonomic levels (Kolar et al., 2017, Soltis et al., 2010).
 Both the spatial and phylogenetic distribution of ploidy variation are unlikely to be uniform due to climatic and clade specific effects on unreduced gamete formation, which is the main driver in the creation of polyploid organisms (Kreiner et al., 2017a, Bretagnolle and Thompson, 1995, Rice et al., 2019).